Particular/docs.particular.net/nservicebus/azure/transactions.md

 By default, NServiceBus relies on the DTC to make distributed system development really easy.
 But in the Azure environment, you cannot use the DTC.
 So you have to configure/use it a bit differently.

 There are quite a few options.
 The remainder of this article discusses each option with its advantages and disadvantages.
-Depending on your scenario you may choose to use NServiceBus differently.
+Depending on the scenario you may choose to use NServiceBus differently.

 The options: